xcatliu/react-ie8/README.md

 # Make your React app work in IE8

-> I have realized that it was foolish to include all possible requirements in one package, because once they are bundled into one js file, all required files will be included, although some may not be useful.
+> It's really a dispiriting news that [Starting with React v15, we're discontinuing React DOM's support for IE 8][Discontinuing IE 8 Support in React DOM].
+There are still [more than 18% people who are using IE8 in China][IE8-in-China].
 >
-> So [package `react-ie8`][package react-ie8] ***will be deprecated***.
+> Anyway, `react-ie8` will continuously provide a series of [Examples] for people who are facing the same compatible problems, as will as collecting issues.
 >
-> In addition, `react-ie8` will focus on providing a series of [Examples] for people who are facing the same compatible problems, as will as collecting issues.
->
 > Have fun with `react-ie8` [Examples], and feel free to [Open an issue].

-## Usage
+## How to support IE8

+First you shouldn't use React v15 or any higher version.
+Just use React v0.14 which still support IE8.

+If you need docs for React v0.14, go to http://react-ie8.xcatliu.com

+### Using CommonJS

 I highly recommend to use CommonJS style to include required packages.